- Home

 How common is breast cancer?

-Women – Breast cancer is the most common cancer in Australian women (apart from common skin cancers) – one in seven will be diagnosed in their lifetime.
-Young women get breast cancer, but it is more common over the age of 40, and risk increases with age.
-In rare cases, pregnant or breastfeeding women get breast cancer – so see a doctor about any persistent lump noticed during pregnancy.
+In Australia, breast cancer is the most common cancer in women (apart from common skin cancers), with 1 in 8 women diagnosed by age 85.
+Young women can get breast cancer, but it is more common over the age of 40, and the risk increases with age.

-Transgender, non-binary and gender-diverse – Any transgender woman taking medicines to boost female hormones and lower male hormones has an increased risk of breast cancer (compared to a man).
-A transgender man, who has had breasts removed in a nipple-sparing mastectomy (usually called top surgery), can still get breast cancer – though the risk is very low.
-This is thought to be because small amounts of breast tissue may remain after surgery.
+Any transgender woman taking medicines to boost female hormones and lower male hormones has a higher breast cancer risk (compared with a man).
+A transgender man who has had breasts removed in a nipple-sparing mastectomy can still get breast cancer, although the risk is low.

 Non-invasive breast conditions